T

 neighborhood

-• Great for people-watching and enjoying the ambiance.
+• Great for people-watching and enjoying a drink.

-Take Metro Line 10 or 13 to Xintiandi station.
+Take Metro Line 10 from Nanjing East Road to Xintiandi Station (approx. 10 mins).

 4. Evening